NOTE: THIS WEBSITE IS A WORK IN PROGRESS. RESOURCES AND DATA ARE ADDED DAILY.

 IMPORTANT: We are in urgent need of funding to keep this project alive and ensure its future.
-If you’re enjoying the site, please consider contributing to our pre-launch campaign today.
-It is only with your help that I can continue this work.
+If you’re enjoying the site and see our vision for the project, please consider contributing to the Melungeon Roots crowdfunding campaign today.
+It is only with your help that we can continue this work.
 MORE INFO / DONATE

 Thanks so much for your support! – Jes